Need to get Emergency Contraception?

 Emergency Contraception, sometimes known as the morning after pill, can prevent pregnancy after unprotected intercourse.
 At Primary Care we use an Emergency Contraception called Plan B. Plan B contains a high dose of progestin, one of the two hormones contained in birth control pills.
-The two tablets of Plan B provide a short, strong burst hormone exposure that disrupts the hormone pattern associated with possible pregnancy.
-Recent research proves that the 2 doses of Plan B taken together are just as effective and well tolerated as the previous regimen, where the 2 tablets were taken 12 hours apart.
+Plan B provides a short, strong burst hormone exposure that disrupts the hormone pattern associated with possible pregnancy.

 You may have a need for Emergency Contraception if...

 -you were forced to have sex (and had no protection)